Trade Bill: will government resist lobbying by profit-seeking vested interests?

-Posted on July 24, 2020, in Brexit, Business, Conflict of interest, Corporate political nexus, Democracy undermined, Government 2020, Lobbying, Trade, Vested interests and tagged food economy, localisation, small scale farmers, Sustainable Food Trust, t, The precautionary principle, Trade and Agriculture Commission.
+Posted on July 24, 2020, in Brexit, Business, Conflict of interest, Corporate political nexus, Democracy undermined, Lobbying, Trade, Vested interests and tagged food economy, localisation, small scale farmers, Sustainable Food Trust, t, The precautionary principle, Trade and Agriculture Commission.
 Bookmark the permalink.
 1 Comment.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.